Artist Application

 Program participants will meet with other artists and mentors for live training sessions every two weeks.
 Meeting times will be determined according to cohort availability.

-Program participants will be assigned to participate in at least two public weekend events benefiting local seniors and assist with planning and execution of a concluding community showcase event for senior participants at their assigned facility.
+Program participants will participate in at least two public events benefiting local seniors and assist with planning and execution of a concluding community showcase event at their assigned facility.
 Dates and times will be determined according to program needs.

 Will I need to provide supplies?